fnekf/FaceMorph/README.md

 ReadMe
 ======
 FaceMorph is the (unofficial) name of an interactive installation by Arash Akbari and me.
-It was concieved for Tadaex 2013 in Tehran.

 Installation